Peloneustes: Formerly assigned species and specimens

+In 1972, paleontologist Teresa Maryańska attributed cranial fragments to Peloneustes sp. which were discovered in an Oxfordian quarry in Załęcze Wielkie, Poland.
+In 2011, Ketchum and Benson reidentified this specimen as actually coming from an undetermined marine teleosaurid crocodylomorph.
 In 1998, palaeontologist Frank Robin O'Keefe proposed that a pliosaurid specimen from the Lower Jurassic Posidonia Shale of Germany might represent a new species of Peloneustes.
-In 2001, he considered it to belong to a separate genus, naming it Hauffiosaurus zanoni.
+However, in 2001, he considered it to belong to a separate genus and species, naming it Hauffiosaurus zanoni.
 Palaeontologists Zulma Gasparini and Manuel A. Iturralde-Vinent assigned a pliosaurid from the Upper Jurassic Jagua Formation of Cuba to Peloneustes sp. in 2006.
 In 2009, Gasparini redescribed it as Gallardosaurus iturraldei.
 In 2011, Ketchum and Benson considered Peloneustes to contain only one species, P. philarchus.
 They recognised twenty one definite specimens of Peloneustes philarchus, all from the Peterborough Member of the Oxford Clay Formation.
 They considered some specimens from the Peterborough Member and Marquise, France previously assigned to Peloneustes to belong to different, currently unnamed pliosaurids.

 Description

 Peloneustes is a small- to medium-sized member of Pliosauridae.
 NHMUK R3318, the mounted skeleton in the Natural History Museum in London, is 11.5 ft long, while the mounted skeleton in the Institut für Geowissenschaften, University of Tübingen measures 4.05 m in length.
 Plesiosaurs typically can be described as being of the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype.
 Peloneustes is of the latter morphotype, with its skull making up a little less than a fifth of the animal's total length.
 Peloneustes, like all plesiosaurs, had a short tail, massive torso, and all of its limbs modified into large flippers.